MAIF/otoroshi/manual/src/main/paradox/how-to-s/secure-with-apikey.md

 Save your app and navigate to @link:[http://myservice.oto.tools:8080/api/test](http://myservice.oto.tools:8080/api/test) { open=new } again.
 If the service is configured, you should have a `Service Not found error`, and a success call, in the case you navigate to any other routes which are not starting by `/api/*` like @link:[http://myservice.oto.tools:8080/test/bar](http://myservice.oto.tools:8080/test/bar) { open=new }

-The expected error on the `/api/test`, throws by the URL Patterns, indicate to the client that an api key is required to access to this part of the downstream service.
+The expected error on the `/api/test`, throws by the URL Patterns, indicate to the client that an api key is required to access to this part of the backend service.

 ### Generate an api key to request secure services